redhat-sap/sap-workshops/sap-e2e-ansible/README.md

 ### Running as a quick demo

 When running as a quick demo, the first thing you need to do is login into the Ansible Tower web interface and launch the Workflow Template `SAP HANA and S/4HANA E2E deployment` that is already available.
-SAP HANA and SAP S/4HANA installation process will take a long time, so we you need to ensure the Tower Workflow is running in the background while you explain the key components of the set up.
+SAP HANA and SAP S/4HANA installation process will take a long time (the whole end to end process will take 40 minutes), so we you need to ensure the Tower Workflow is running in the background while you explain the key components of the set up.

 ![e2e-tower-workflow-gif](img/tower-workflow.gif)
 <!-- ![e2e-tower-workflow-gif](video/tower-workflow.mp4) -->